-We are about erasing shame.
-This podcast is erasing shame through honest talk for healthy living—emotionally, relationally, mentally, personally, and so on.
+We are erasing shame through honest talk for healthy living—emotionally, mentally, spiritually, relationally, and personally, so Asian Americans and non-Asians alike can go from merely surviving to growing and thriving.

-During each season of the Erasing Shame podcast, we will talk about many aspects and dimensions of shame.
-We want to shine some light on these areas to help people take steps towards healthy living and becoming more whole and healthy.
+In previous seasons of Erasing Shame, we covered many different aspects and dimensions of shame.
+Our conversations aimed to help people take steps towards healthy living and becoming more whole and healthy.
+Read this brief history of our past 5 seasons.